vtexdocs/help-center-content/docs/tutorials/en/how-do-i-add-the-pci-ssc-certificate.md

 ---
-title: How do I add the PCI SSC certificate to my store?
+title: 'How do I add the PCI SSC certificate to my store?'
 id: frequentlyAskedQuestions_4650
 status: CHANGED
 createdAt: 2019-01-24T20:46:01.185Z